jhu-information-security-institute/NwSec/applications/termsvr/sshcrack.md

                                   V
                                  Tap (Wireshark running from Attack VM)
 ```
 Also inside the Attack VM, you will create a new development container and install utilities (details below) to be able to gather the session keys and decrypt the ssh session by using them.
+For this version, you would instead use the following docker run command:  `$ docker run --name devel --network host -it ubuntu:latest /bin/bash`.
+Everything else should be identical other than where you are running things from.

+### Alternate approach
+You can alternately capture the keys from the Target VM (server) side.
+Here, you would create a devel container for an Ubuntu

 ## Instructions
 1. Launch a new devel container on the Attack VM and setup to capture the ssh session keys (note: we are just downloading the vanilla kali image and do not need a Dockerfile to build one) from it